-The converter steady state operation has been verified in full duty cycle range.
-The comparison between the current rms and ripple value measurements are presented for normal operation, operation with single phase fault, and fault-tolerant operation.
-Phase current and total current rms values are shown for three different modes in Fig. 3.7.
-Phase current maximum ripple and total current ripple values are shown for three different modes in Fig. 3.8.
+Converter steady state operation has been verified in full duty cycle range.
+The comparison between current rms and ripple value measurements are presented for normal operation, operation with single phase fault and fault-tolerant operation.
+Phase current and total current rms values are shown for 3 different modes in (Fig. 3.11).
+Phase current maximum ripple and total current ripple values are shown for 3 different modes in (Fig. 3.12).

-Fig. 3.7.
-Comparison between a) phase current and b) total output current rms values in different operation modes.
+Figure 3.11.
+Comparison between a) phase current and b) total output current rms values in different operation modes

-Fig. 3.8.
-Comparison between a) phase current and b) total output current ripples in different operation modes.
+Figure 3.12.
+Comparison between a) phase current and b) total output current ripples in different operation modes

-The current ripples in normal 5-phase operation mode reach maximums at duty cycle values of 10 %, 30 %, 50 %, 70 %, and 90 %, but the minimums are observed at duty cycle values of 20 %, 40 %, 60 %, and 80 %, as expected in a 5-phase converter with coupled inductors.
+The current ripples in normal 5-phase operation mode reach maximums at duty cycle values of 10 %, 30 %, 50 %, 70 % and 90 %, but the minimums are observed at duty cycle values of 20 %, 40 %, 60 % and 80 %, as expected in a 5-phase converter with coupled inductors.
 The maximum and minimum current ripple values in normal operation mode have impact on the corresponding rms values.
-Therefore, the phase and total current rms values represent the changes in ripples with a rising tendency when the duty cycle is increasing.
+Therefore, phase and total current rms values represent the changes in ripples with a rising tendency when the duty cycle is increasing.

 In case of operation with active fault, the current ripples and rms values are rising by increasing the duty cycle.
-The same tendency is observed in the 4-phase fault-tolerant operation mode, however, the phase and total current rms values are lower in comparison with an operation with active fault.
+The same tendency is observed in 4-phase fault-tolerant operation mode, however, the phase and total current rms values are lower in comparison with operation with active fault.
 The maximum phase current ripples and the total current ripple show a significant decrease by enabling the fault-tolerant operation algorithm in case of an active fault, especially in case of total current ripples.
 Hence, the proposed algorithm helps to reduce ripples and, sequentially, the current rms values, thus, improving efficiency in wide duty cycle range.

 Finally, the converter dynamic behaviour is analysed by evaluating the transitions between different modes of converter operation at nominal duty cycle.
-The phase currents during transition between three different modes of operation are shown in Fig. 3.9 under the circumstances of intentionally applied 2.5 ms delay for the fault-tolerance algorithm turn-on.
-The phase currents during an automatic transition to fault-tolerant operation right after the fault occurrence are shown for high and moderate load in (Fig. 3.10).
+The phase currents during transition between 3 different modes of operation is shown in (Fig. 3.13) under circumstances of intentionally applied 2.5 ms delay for the fault-tolerance algorithm turn-on.
+The phase currents during an automatic transition to fault-tolerant operation right after the fault occurrence is shown for high and moderate load in (Fig. 3.14) and (Fig. 3.15), respectively.

-Fig. 3.9.
-Phase currents during the transition between normal operation, operation with singlephase fault, and fault-tolerant operation with additional delay.
+Figure 3.13.
+Phase currents during transition between normal operation, operation with single phase fault and fault-tolerant operation with additional delay